The Katie Osborne Lilac Garden

 The Katie Osborne Lilac Collection in the Lilac Dell is a popular seasonal attraction, providing visitors with weeks of delightful springtime colour and fragrance.

-With a number of different varieties blooming at different times, the lilacs often look beautiful for multiple weeks in late May through early June.
+With a number of different varieties blooming at different times, the lilacs often look beautiful for multiple weeks in May.